 Academics is not all that the Wing does.
-It has many other activities, such as instructed swimming, bowling and field trips.
+It has many other activities, such as instructed swimming, bowling and field ready for the regular school set-

 Students are grouped according to academic, social and selfhelp skills, as well as chronological age.